-The Mount Desert Island Biological Laboratory was founded in 1898 as the Tufts Summer School of Biology at South Harpswell by Professor J.S.
+The MDI Biological Laboratory was founded in 1898 as the Tufts Summer School of Biology at South Harpswell by Professor J.S.
 Kingsley of what was then Tufts College.
 The Lab’s earliest faculty and students studied comparative anatomy and the embryology of marine species and plants collected from the local waters of Casco Bay in southern Maine.
 The Laboratory consisted of a single research building and a house occupied by Kingsley and his family, with visiting scientists and their families frequently housed in tents.
 For seven or eight years, instruction was carried out along with research, but the instruction was eventually dropped in favor of pure research.

 The Laboratory continued in South Harpswell until 1921, when it was packed onto a boat and sailed downeast to its present location in Salisbury Cove on Frenchman Bay.
 George Dorr, who with John Rockefeller, Jr., and Charles Eliot created what became Acadia National Park, felt that Mount Desert Island presented an ideal location for a marine biological laboratory.
 Dorr offered the Old Emery Farm in Salisbury Cove to the Harpswell Lab if they would relocate.
 A new laboratory was quickly built and research began anew that summer.
 Gradually, additional small laboratories were built near the shore.

-In the early 1950s, the number of investigators at MDIBL increased and more students were brought to the Lab to assist with research activities.
+In the early 1950s, the number of investigators increased, and more students were brought to the Lab to assist with research activities.
 By the early 1960s, about 45 investigators worked at the Lab each summer.
 Research activities were increasingly focused on cellular and epithelial physiology.
 During this time, MDIBL investigator James A. Shannon was appointed to head the National Institutes of Health, and E.K.
 Marshall and Homer Smith’s renal physiology studies led to a new understanding how the kidney regulates salt concentration in the body’s cells.
 Wendell Burger’s discovery in 1959 of the shark rectal gland’s role in pumping salt from the intestine established this tissue as a powerful model for understanding epithelial chloride transport and diseases such as cystic fibrosis.

 The 1960s brought a new emphasis on the biological effects of compounds such as DDT, crude oil, and other toxins in the marine environment.
 In 1971, Bodil Schmidt-Nielsen and William Kinter, researchers in kidney physiology and toxicology, began the first year-round research at MDIBL.
 Other work was conducted in cell biology, fluid and ion transport, and cell metabolism.